MARY ANN WARD (née Durant) 1855–1938

 By 1896 Mary was practising as a nurse: at an inquest into the death of Maria Annie Dawson, age 23 of Radcliffe, it was stated that nurse Mary Durant and nurse Jane Osborne had attended the patient.
 Nottinghamshire Guardian 5 September 1896.

 At the time of Mary’s marriage to Edward Ward on 12th July 1897 in Radcliffe, Edward was a widower, age 40, living in Stathern, Leicestershire.
 His first wife Mary Rebecca died in 1891.
 Mary Ann’s mother died in July 1897.
 Her burial plot was purchased on 11th July and she was buried in Radcliffe cemetery on 14th July 1897, two days after her daughter’s marriage.

 In 1901 Mary, 41, and Edward, 44, a bricklayer/labourer were living in Barkestone, Leicestershire with Edward’s son Tom Ward, 14, a farm plough boy, and her daughter Grace, 11.

-In her nursing diary for 1911-1912, Mary records regular home visits to look after the welfare of mothers and babies, as well as visits to the sick, the elderly and the dying.
+In her nursing diary for 1911-1912, Mary recorded regular home visits to look after the welfare of mothers and babies, as well as visits to the sick, the elderly and the dying.

-The following letters give an example of the duties she undertook:
+The following letters give an example of the duties she undertook as infant protection officer:

 6th Feby 1912